offtherailz/notes/css/css-cross-country.md

 equal, then overlap is determined by DOM order (second overlaps first).
 Otherwise, the higher z-index wins.
 Only positioned elements allow z-index to take effect.

+## Level 4

+### Be DRY

+DRY applies to CSS as well as to code.
+Rather than, for example, setting font-family over and over, you might pull it into the body element or a parent container.
+Or you can use a combined selector.
+Finally, you can use selector abstraction.
+Find things that have significant overlap and make one class out of them (say a single button class).
+Even if they are only 80% the same, pull all the similarities into one class, and use a second class later for the bits that differ.

+Always remember to use shorthand properties where you can to avoid a lot of extra declarations for left, right, etc. Important shorthand properties:

++ font - size/line-height weight, style, family
++ background - color, image, repeat, x-pos, y-pos
++ list-style - style, position, image
++ margin - top, right, bottom, left
++ padding - top, right, bottom, left
++ border - width, style, color

+### Display types

+Important display types:

++ none
++ block
++ inline
++ inline-block

+Block elements stretch the full width of their container, behave as though there is a line break before and after them and allow you to manipulate the full box model.

+Inline elements, on the other hand, typically fall within block-level elements, do not take up the full width of their container and don't generate a line break before or after.

+Inline-block elements don't take up the full width of their container or add new lines before or after, but you can manipulate the full box model for them.

+So to create a button, for example, you can set the display type to block in order to have the item take up the full width of its container and have a newline before and after it.

+### Horizontal centering

+Centering a block-level element is best done by declaring a width and then setting left and right margins to auto.

+For inline and inline-block elements, just use `text-align: center`.